Mysteriza/Browser-Password-Viewer/README.md

 # Browser Password Viewer
 This python program *grab* and show all passwords and credit cards from browsers!
+Only works on Windows!

 # How-to
 Just run the EXE program, and all browser passwords will be saved to a TXT file!